throughput-ec/ec-workshops/slides/chapter6_03_pushing_pulling_dockerhub.md

 ---

 ## Pushing an image to Docker Hub
+What happens if you want to design your own image so that others can use it?

-If you made your own Docker image, you can share it in https://hub.docker.com/.
+With the Docker Hub, you can easily share your image in https://hub.docker.com/.
 After verifying your email you are ready to go and upload your first docker image.

+Let's get started!

+---

-## Setting an account
+## Setting an account in Docker Hub

 1. Create an account and log in on https://hub.docker.com/
 2. Click on Create Repository.
-3. Choose a name and a description for your repository and click Create.
+3. Choose a name and a description for your repository and click on `Create`.
 4. Now, log into the Docker Hub from the command line
 ```
 docker login --username=yourhubusername --email=youremail@company.com